*All Orders 4/19-4/27 Will Ship 4/28*

 Or the adult who loves pumpkin-spiced lattes but doesn’t prefer to eat actual cooked pumpkin.

-Even if consumers are okay with the potential allergy or health risks of artificial and natural flavors, they are not getting any of the vital health benefits that come from real ingredients.
+Even if consumers are willing to accept the potential allergy or health risks associated with artificial and natural flavors, they are not reaping any significant health benefits from real ingredients.

-Additionally, these natural and artificial flavors are allowed to contain compounds that give foods a stronger taste than their natural counterpart.
+Additionally, these natural and artificial flavors are permitted to contain compounds that enhance the taste of foods beyond their natural counterparts.

-This is problematic for many reasons and can lead to some serious health repercussions.
+This is problematic for several reasons and can lead to severe health consequences.

-There are so many reasons that eating real ingredients is better for our bodies.
+There are numerous reasons why eating real ingredients is better for our bodies.

 While it may seem self-explanatory, it’s good to have a list like the one below so we can occasionally remind ourselves why seeking out foods made with real ingredients is worth the effort and sometimes the higher cost.

-The natural world is full of foods that are jam-packed with vitamins, nutrients, and minerals.
-These nutrients improve the function of our bodily systems, including but not limited to the immune, circulatory, digestive, and even neurological system.
-When we get the important nutrition we need, not only do we feel better, but our mood is improved as well.
+The natural world is filled with foods that are rich in vitamins, nutrients, and minerals.
+These nutrients enhance the function of our bodily systems, including, but not limited to, the immune, circulatory, digestive, and neurological systems.
+When we obtain the essential nutrients we need, not only do we feel better, but our mood improves as well.

-Our bodies are host to a plethora of good bacteria, called probiotics.
+Our bodies are home to a plethora of beneficial bacteria, known as probiotics.
 These microbes benefit us by controlling inflammation, supporting immunity, and equalizing the bad forms of bacteria that can make us sick.
-Probiotics are especially important for gut health and digestion.
+Probiotics are vital for gut health and digestion.
 The most beneficial forms of probiotics come from real foods and ingredients, not packaged or processed foods that have been supplemented.

-Seeking out foods made with real ingredients ensures that you are actually eating the same food that the label indicates.
+Seeking out foods made with real ingredients ensures that you eat the same food the label indicates.
 Additionally, eating real foods means you don’t have to worry about the emulsifiers, solvents, and preservatives that companies are not required to reveal in their flavor compounds.

 Artificial and natural flavors sometimes contain elements that make foods taste bolder, fresher, or even less satisfying, prompting consumers to eat more and buy more.
 Eating whole foods conditions the taste buds to relish the flavors nature intended, thus leading to healthier food choices.

 Having confidence in knowing exactly what is in your food and the food you serve to loved ones is priceless.
-You can rest assured that you are providing the necessary nutrition to support your own health as well as your family’s.
+You can rest assured that you are providing the necessary nutrition to support your health, as well as that of your family.

-Flower City Flavor Company is committed to using real ingredients in our products for all of the reasons outlined above.
+Flower City Flavor Company is committed to using real ingredients in our products for all the above reasons.

 The hot sauce, oil, and vinegar industry is littered with companies using natural flavors or artificial ingredients, but we believe we can do better than that.